jphalford/blog/README.md

 The programmer was untrusting of others and thought Frameworks were for other people.
-They decided that for their tests, a test would be represented by a method in a test class and would be considered to have passed if no exceptions are thrown when the test method is invoked.
+They decided that for their tests, a test would be represented by a method in a test class and would be considered to have passed if no exceptions are thrown when invoking the test method.

 Half an hour later, and the programmer had some basic tests for sum and minus: